hyoromo/sound-game-training/content/features/_index.en.md

 There are four ways to add videos to be played in the app.

-#### Play YouTube video

-YouTube is a video sharing service from Google.
-Videos of sound games uploaded by others exist.<br>
-Here's how you can add them in this app.

-1. Open the "Video Selection" screen
-2. Click on the "Add Video" button at the bottom right of the screen
-3. Select "YouTube" from the list of alternatives
-4. Open the video page you want to add from the YouTube site
-5. Click the "Add video" button at the bottom right of the video page
-6. Enter your registration information and click the "Add" button

-After this step, you can return to the "Video Selection" screen and your added videos will be in the list.

-{{% notice note %}}
-Since the app does not download YouTube videos, a traffic volume is generated every time a video is played on this app.
-{{% /notice %}}

 #### Camera roll

 The camera roll is the place where videos are saved when you take a video on your device.
 You can view it from the Photos app.<br>
 Here's how you can add them in this app.

-1. Open the "Video Selection" screen
+1. Open the "Video List" screen
 2. Click on the "Add Video" button at the bottom right of the screen
 3. Select "Camera Roll" from the list of alternatives
 4. Select the video you want to add
 5. Enter your registration information and click the "Add" button

-After this step, you can return to the "Video Selection" screen and your added videos will be in the list.
+After this step, you can return to the "Video List" screen and your added videos will be in the list.

 #### iCloud Drive

 iCloud Drive is an online storage service provided by Apple.
 You can view it from the Files app.<br>
 Here's how you can add them in this app.

-1. Open the "Video Selection" screen
+1. Open the "Video List" screen
 2. Click on the "Add Video" button at the bottom right of the screen
 3. Select "iCloud Drive" from the list of alternatives
 4. Select the video you want to add
 5. Enter your registration information and click the "Add" button

-After this step, you can return to the "Video Selection" screen and your added videos will be in the list.
+After this step, you can return to the "Video List" screen and your added videos will be in the list.

 #### Transfer from PC